Community celebrates opening of Novi Flats in downtown Concord

 LMG has developed over 22 million square feet of projects in the United States since 2003, according to its website, including 289 residential units totaling 485,000 square feet in downtown Kannapolis, next to the Cannon Ballers stadium.

-Though Novi Flats does have a spacious workout room, the key amenity to attract residents is its location in the heart of a growing and vibrant downtown, Flotz said.
+Though Novi Flats has a spacious workout room, the key amenity to attract residents is its location in the heart of a growing and vibrant downtown, Flotz said.